Unidata/thredds-docker/README.md

 **Production**

-First, define directory and file paths for SSL, Tomcat, THREDDS, and data in [docker-compose.yml](docker-compose.yml) for the `thredds-production` image.
+First, define directory and file paths for log files, SSL, Tomcat, THREDDS, and data in [docker-compose.yml](docker-compose.yml) for the `thredds-production` image.
 Then:

 ```bash
 $ docker-compose up -d thredds-production